Flug der Dämonen: History

 During the 2012 season, the Wildwasserbahn 2 was completely dismantled.
 Before that there were a few speculations about a new rollercoaster on the place of the Wildwasserbahn 2.
 In the 2013 season of the park, the coaster was announced in late summer, but before that, the themepark announced the new ride as follows: "It's big.
 It's fast.
 It comes.
 Closer and closer and closer.
 Premiere for Germany 2014.
 Here at Heide Park Resort.".
 On August 18, 2013, one day before Heide Park Resorts' 35th birthday, the park announced some details about the new ride to the media.
 The park also put up a website saying that the full details of the ride will be announced in the morning of August 19, 2013.
-On this website were construction updates and other stuff about Flug der Dämonen.
+On this website were construction updates and other information about Flug der Dämonen.
 The name of the new Wing Coaster was announced on January 8, 2014.
 It officially opened to the public on March 29, 2014.